 No. While ATLAS includes some information specific to the treatment of opioid use disorder, it reports on the quality of treatment for all substance use disorders.

-ATLAS is currently available in nine states: Delaware, Florida, Louisiana, Massachusetts, New York, North Carolina, Oklahoma, Pennsylvania, and West Virginia.
+ATLAS is currently available in ten states: Delaware, Florida, Louisiana, Massachusetts, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, and West Virginia.
 These states were selected based on several criteria, including their readiness for the successful implementation of ATLAS and their demonstrated potential to grow and sustain this platform.

 ATLAS will be expanded to more states until it is available nationwide.